Skaruts/tic-tiled-map-converter/README.md

 ```

 The output file name and extension are optional.
 If a file name isn't given, then TicTiled will use the same name as the source file.
-If the extension is omitted, it will be inferred from the source file's.
+If the extension is omitted, it will be inferred.

 ### Tilesets

-When converting to `.tmx` you can also specify a tileset using the `-ts` parameter.
-The parameter must not contain spaces:
+When converting to `.tmx`, TicTiled will use a default tileset `tiles.tsx`.
+If you want to specify your own tileset, you can use the `-ts` parameter (cannot contain spaces):

 `-ts:<tileset_name>`

 Example:

 ```
 tictiled -ts:my_tileset.tsx foo.map derp.tmx
 ```

 The tileset file extension can be omitted.
 If the tileset doesn't exist, TicTiled will create a new one, and it will attach the tileset to a `.png` image with the same name (it won't check if the image exists).

 It doesn't matter if the `-ts` parameter comes before or after the filenames.
 This will work too:

 ```
-tictiled foo.map derp.tmx -ts:my_tileset.tsx
+tictiled foo.map derp.tmx -ts:my_tileset
 ```